ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 When the service call is made, the client then passes its callback group to the Future object (hidden inside the call-method in the Python version) whose done-callback needs to execute for the result of the service call to be available.
 But because this done-callback and the timer callback are in the same Mutually Exclusive group and the timer callback is still executing (waiting for the result of the service call), the done-callback never gets to execute.
 The stuck timer callback also blocks any other executions of itself, so the timer does not fire for a second time.

 Solution
 ^^^^^^^^

 We can fix this easily - for example - by assigning the timer and client to different callback groups.
-So, let us change the first two lines of the client node's constructor to be as follows (everything else shall stay the same):
+Thus, let us change the first two lines of the client node's constructor to be as follows (everything else shall stay the same):

 .. tabs::